The ABA was founded in 1954, to promote beekeeping as a hobby.

 Members can borrow club equipment (e.g. extractors, comb knife) to enable you to extract your honey without the need to purchase these items.

-The club has a number of beekeeping related books that can be borrowed by members.
+Many clubs have a library of beekeeping related books that can be borrowed by members.

 Low cost personal beekeeping insurance can be obtained.

 Many clubs raise their own queens for sale to members.
-Nucleus hives are also available
+Nucleus hives may also be available